iiasa/gidden_ar6_reanalysis/README.md

 # gidden_ar6_reanalysis

-This is the repository for all analysis used in Gidden et al. (2022).
+This is the repository for all analysis used in Gidden & Gasser et al. (2022).

 # Requirements